Stuart-Mouse/jai-gon/notes.md

             child must check parent binding and figure out its own binding accordingly, rather than having it's binding assigned to it by parent

+serialization fixes
+    reimplement SKIP_IF_EMPTY
+    reimplement SKIP_ELEMS_IF_EMPTY
+    remove .AS_OBJECT io data flag, just check if element type io data has name member defined

+need to finish writing some basic test cases?
+    at least need to manually test stuff again before publishing

+try to remove some dependencies on Convert.jai and Utils module if possible?
+    can't really, now that we use scanner.jai and just moved out set_value_form_string...

 ## Directives